 Now anomaly hunting in pseudo-science is an actual thing.
 It’s just not as prevalent as some would believe.
 Novella gives the example of Richard Hoagland as such a case.
 I’m not well versed in Hoagland’s work so I’m not going to comment on how accurate Novella’s assessment is here.
 However, one area I have looked into is the notion of the elite reptilian alien conspiracy.
 I have a particular dislike for this particular conspiracy theory since it obfuscates the extremely important reality of powerful psychopathic-like elites who are in control of the world.
 At one time at least, a lot of the “evidence” for the elite reptilian alien conspiracy came from low resolution YouTube videos of famous people.
 Because of the low resolution, people in the videos show pixelation effects and other distortions.
 Like Hoagland’s fuzzy “evidence” getting eroded with NASA’s increasing resolution over time, the same thing is happening to the reptilian “evidence”.
 As Internet videos attain higher and higher resolution, “reptilian characteristics” get harder and harder to find.
 When you manage to look at a high resolution video, the “reptilian characteristics” are nowhere to be found.

 On the flip side, mainstream “skeptics” often uncover “anomaly hunting” when it’s not really there.
 As someone skeptical of the official 9/11 story, I have often been accused of “anomaly hunting”.
-Steven Novella has himself accused me of anomaly hunting during near the end of our debate.
+Steven Novella has himself accused me of anomaly hunting during our debate.
 Curiously, no explanation or evidence of this “anomaly hunting” is ever provided though.
 In my experience at least, accusations of anomaly hunting are always entirely unsupported pronouncements meant to be taken on faith.
 Like any other fallacy, they are cheap argumentative devices used when the person cannot rationally defend against an opponent’s position.

 Personally, I think the notion of anomaly hunting is largely bogus.
 In science when an observation comes along that doesn’t fit the theory you are supposed to change the theory to accommodate the anomaly.
 People like Novella seem to believe discovering such anomalous observations involves specifically hunting for them, with phenomena he doesn’t want to accept at least.
 Whether a researcher uncovers anomalies by accident or by actively looking for them is irrelevant.
 What is relevant is if the anomalous observations are valid or not.
 What people like Novella are using this concept for is to divert attention away from the gargantuan flaws of their arguments.
 For “skeptics”, “Anomaly hunting” is a red herring.